Switzerland Mortgage Guide Fact Sheet and FAQ – Frequently Asked Questions

 What interest rate will I pay as an international borrower?

 You’ll pay roughly the same interest rates that local borrowers pay, because Swiss mortgage rates are based on the market and loan product, not on your residency.
-As of early 2025, for example, a 10-year fixed rate is about 1.3% – 1.8% for top-tier clients, and a floating SARON-based rate around 1.5% – 2.0%.
-Non-resident loans sometimes incur a small surcharge (perhaps +0.1%) if there’s extra perceived risk or admin, but often private banks match local rates especially if you have a broader relationship.
-So you can enjoy Switzerland’s low rates.
-Keep in mind rates fluctuate – they were even below 1% a couple years back, could rise if the SNB hikes, etc. Always get a personalised quote.
+Non-resident loans sometimes incur a small surcharge if there’s extra perceived risk or admin, but private banks may match local rates especially if you have a broader relationship.
+Rates move over time, so for the latest market context use our news & commentary, and for deeper explanation see the guide section on Interest Rates & Financing Costs.

 Do I need a Swiss bank account to get a mortgage?